udoma-co/terraform-provider-udoma/docs/resources/workflow_entrypoint.md

 ### Optional

-- `app_location` (String) The location in the webapp where the workflow can be strated from
+- `app_location` (String) The location in the webapp where the workflow can be started from
 - `icon` (String) Optional icon to be displayed on the button that will start the workflow execution
 - `init_script` (String) Optional JS script to be executed before the workflow is started
 - `label` (Map of String) The label to be displayed on the button starting the workflow execution